Ralph Steadman: Collaborations with Hunter S. Thompson

-Steadman had a long partnership with the American journalist Hunter S. Thompson, drawing pictures for several of his articles and books.
+Steadman had a long partnership with the American journalist and writer Hunter S. Thompson, drawing pictures for many of his articles and books.
 He accompanied Thompson to the Kentucky Derby for an article for the magazine Scanlan's, to the Honolulu Marathon for the magazine Running, and illustrated both Fear and Loathing in Las Vegas and Fear and Loathing on the Campaign Trail '72.

 Steadman has expressed regret at selling the original illustrations for Fear and Loathing in Las Vegas at the advice of his agent to Rolling Stone founder Jann Wenner for the sum of $75, a fraction of their later value.
-As a result of that transaction Steadman has largely refused to sell any of his original artwork and has been quoted as saying "If anyone owns a Steadman original, it's stolen."
+As a result of that transaction, Steadman has largely refused to sell any of his original artwork and has been quoted as saying "If anyone owns a Steadman original, it's stolen."
 While there are original pieces held outside of his archive, they are exceedingly rare.
 The artist has kept possession of the vast bulk of his original artwork.

 Steadman appears on the second disc of The Criterion Collection Fear and Loathing in Las Vegas DVD set, in a documentary called Fear and Loathing in Gonzovision, which was made by the BBC in 1978, of Thompson planning the tower and cannon that his ashes were later blasted out of.
-The cannon was atop a 153-ft. tower of Thompson's fist gripping a peyote button; Thompson demands that Steadman gives the fist two thumbs, "Right now."
+The cannon was atop a 153-ft. tower of Thompson's fist gripping a peyote button; Thompson demanding that Steadman gives the fist two thumbs, "Right now."